Seoul at Night | 27 Amazing Things for Insomniacs to do After Dark

 Seoul at Night | Explore Dongdaemun

-Seoul’s Dongdaemun Design Plaza is iconic at any time of the day, but at night, it really comes alive.
+Seoul’s Dongdaemun Design Plaza is iconic at any time, but at night, it really comes alive.
 Here’s what to do around the DDP after the sun goes down.

 The selfie hotspot at the DDP LED Rose Garden may have permanently closed in 2019, but it’s been replaced by something equally as riveting to see in Seoul at night.